Torneko: The Last Hope: Reception

 Torneko: The Last Hope was a financial and critical success in Japan.
 The PlayStation version of the game sold over 578,000 units in Japan the year of its release.
 The Game Boy Advance version of the game had sold over 181,000 units in Japan by 2007.
 Famitsu gave the game a score of 37 out of 40 for the PS version, and all four nines for a total of 36 out of 40 for the GBA version.
 Additionally, the game was voted by the publication as number 31 in its top 100 PlayStation games of all time.
 The game was also nominated for “Game of the Year” by CESA.

 The PlayStation version of Torneko: The Last Hope did not sell well in North America and received "average" reviews according to the review aggregation website Metacritic.
 RPGFan called the game "frustratingly difficult," but said that its "addictive gameplay elements and top-notch soundtrack" make it a marvelous game.
 Jeff Gerstmann of GameSpot said that a lot of role-playing game players would be turned off by its lack of story and randomly generated dungeons, but those who are looking for some lighter fare of role-playing game may like it.
 Other critics scored the game much lower, however.
 Erik Reppen of Game Informer called it "an outdated, ugly piece of crap whose silly antics will charm no one.
 There are so many better RPGs out there."
 Eric Bratcher of NextGen called it "A primitive, turn-based dungeon crawler that takes so many cheap shots it could tick off a Buddhist monk."
 Mikel Tidwell of RPGamer called the game simple but fun, and it was mostly for those who already like rogue like games with randomized dungeons.
 He did, however, find the game to have amusing dialogue and the music for each dungeon matches it “remarkably well”.

+Decades after the game's release, an interview with product manager of Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island, Hideyuki Shinozaki, hinted at the possibility to release Torneko: The Last Hope on modern platforms in the future thanks to the success of the former in Japan alone.
+However, the demands should be asked towards Square Enix in order to greenlight it.